BongoCS/ColobusBongoNews/README.md

-The walls are deteriorating, the tunnel is getting deeper.
-Be prepared, it will be the end of times.
+The time is ticking, be prepared.

 discord.gg/colobus